-50.2 Whenever an official blows the whistle as a result of:

-- A foul or violation (not for the ball having gone out-of-bounds by the team not in control of the ball), - The game being stopped because of an action not connected with the team in control of the ball, - The game being stopped because of an action not connected with either team, unless the opponents would be placed at a disadvantage, the twenty-four (24) second clock shall be:
+- 50.2 Whenever an official blows the whistle as a result of: - A foul or violation (not for the ball having gone out-of-bounds by the team not in control of the ball), - The game being stopped because of an action not connected with the team in control of the ball, - The game being stopped because of an action not connected with either team, unless the opponents would be placed at a disadvantage, the twenty-four (24) second clock shall be:

-- 1. Stopped and reset to twenty-four (24) seconds, with no display visible, when: - The ball legally enters the basket. - The ball touches the ring of the opponents' basket (unless the ball lodges between the ring and the backboard). - The team is awarded a backcourt throw-in or free throw(s). - The infraction of the rules is committed by the team in control of the ball. - 2.
+- 1. Stopped and reset to twenty-four (24) seconds, with no display visible, when: - The ball legally enters the basket. - The ball touches the ring of the opponents' basket (unless the ball lodges between the ring and the backboard). - The team is awarded a backcourt throw-in. - The team is awarded free throw(s). - The infraction of the rules is committed by the team in control of the ball. - 2.
 Stopped but not reset to twenty-four (24) seconds when the same team that previously had control of the ball is awarded a frontcourt throw-in and fourteen (14) seconds or more are displayed on the twenty-four (24) second clock. - 3.
-Stopped and reset to fourteen (14) seconds when the same team that previously had control of the ball is awarded a frontcourt throw-in and thirteen (13) seconds or less are displayed on the twenty-four (24) second clock. - 50.3 Stopped, but not reset, when the same team that previously had control of the ball is awarded a throw-in as a result of: - A ball having gone out-of-bounds. - A player of the same team having been injured. - A jump ball situation. - A double foul. - A cancellation of equal penalties against the teams. - 50.4 Switched off, after the ball became dead and the game clock has been stopped, when there are fewer than twenty-four (24) or fourteen (14) seconds remaining on the game clock in any period.
+Stopped and reset to fourteen (14) seconds when the same team that previously had control of the ball is awarded a frontcourt throw-in and thirteen (13) seconds or less are displayed on the twenty-four (24) second clock. - 50.3 Stopped, but not reset, when the same team that previously had control of the ball is awarded a throw-in as a result of: - A ball having gone out-of-bounds. - A player of the same team having been injured. - A jump ball situation. - A double foul. - A cancellation of equal penalties against the teams. - 50.4 Switched off, after the ball becomes dead and the game clock has been stopped in any period when: - There is a new control of the ball for either team and there are fewer than twenty-four (24) seconds on the game clock. - The twenty-four (24) second clock is to be reset to fourteen (14) seconds in the frontcourt while the remaining time on the game clock is fewer than fourteen (14) seconds.